TimeDevBlocker/soho-comet-pipeline/README.md

 ```

 Note:
-Images should be put in ./data folder, and main.py's line 132 - 134 should be changed.
+Images should be put in ./data folder, and change main.py's line 132 - 134 accordingly.

 <br/>